 John Merlin Adams served as the Director of the Tampa-Hillsborough County Public Library from 1983 to 1991.

 1992, November 5

 Groundbreaking for the Austin Davis Branch Library to replace the Citrus Park/Keystone branch begins.

-Groundbreaking for the new College Hill Branch Library begins.
+Groundbreaking for the new College Hill Branch Library is held.

-Library catalog automation is upgraded and enhanced thru a system known as DYNIX.
-Introduces remote access to the library catalog via telnet & dial-up.
+The library catalog is upgraded and enhanced through a system known as DYNIX, introducing remote access to the library catalog via telnet & dial-up.

 1994, February 27